 Farrell Hall (1960) is the main classroom building and administrative center.
 It houses the Library, Printing Services, and the Student Service Center (Financial Aid, Registrar and Business Services).
-Offices in Farrell Hall include those of the President, Academic Affairs, Finance, Advancement and Alumni.
-The Academic Support Center is located on the second floor (FH209), along with Accessibility Services, and offers services in tutoring, placement and advising.
+Offices in Farrell Hall include those of the President, Academic Affairs, Finance, and Philanthropy.
 The Eastgate parking lot is adjacent to Farrell Hall.